rohityadavcloud/rohityadavcloud.github.io/_posts/2018-04-21-cloudstack-kvm.markdown

 ### Ubuntu 18.04

-This section is WIP.

-Recent Ubuntu versions such as 18.04 use a new tool called `netplan` to manage network configuration.
-Use following netplan config to create bridge, `/etc/netplan/01-netcfg.yaml`:
+Starting Ubuntu bionic, admins can use `netplan` to configure networking.
+The default installation creates a file at `/etc/netplan/50-cloud-init.yaml` which you can comment, and create a file at `/etc/netplan/01-netcfg.yaml` applying your network specific changes:

      network:
        version: 2